 The use of the fake bomb detectors naturally led to numerous deaths in the countries where they were used.
 At McCormick’s trial, prosecutors pointed out that bombs targeting the Iraqi foreign and justice ministries had passed through checkpoints equipped with the fake devices.
 In at least some of the countries that bought variants of the devices, in particular Iraq and Thailand, corruption in the military was also a factor in the sales.
 A report of the U.S. Special Inspector General for Iraqi Reconstruction estimated in 2011 that 75% of the value of McCormick’s revenue had been recycled as bribes.
 The inspector general’s office in the Iraqi Interior Ministry launched an investigation in 2009; one of the devices’ primary proponents, Major General Jihad al-Jabiri, was arrested in 2011 and sentenced to four years in prison for corruption in 2012.

 In Thailand, the devices not only allowed through real explosives, but in the south of the country, where there is an ongoing conflict with a separatist rebel group, security forces have used the devices to justify the false imprisonment, of hundreds of people, according to rights groups.
 As of mid-2016, the interior minister has indicated its willingness to cooperate with an ongoing investigation run by the Auditor-General, National Anti-Corruption Commission, and the government’s own anti-corruption commission.
+An importer was acquitted in March 2018 of fraud related to the scam, with the court finding that the prosecution had failed to show that the firm was involved in producing fraudulent marketing materials.
 Given that the army’s purchase of these devices was originally authorized by the current prime minister, Prayuth Chan-o-cha, it is unclear how far the investigation will be allowed to proceed.

 Meanwhile, in Mexico the devices have been widely used by security forces in the war on drugs.
 In at least one criminal case, the defendant was released because of expert testimony on the fake nature of the GT200.
 However, this has not stopped the devices being used, or even led to a general ban on their admissibility as evidence.
 Due to stalling by the army in providing a sample device, no tests have been conducted for the purposes of judicial proceedings, and as a result, the Mexican Supreme Court has been unable to set binding precedent on the reliability of the devices.
 The Supreme Court has indicated that evidence from the GT200 should not be grounds for home searches, a fairly limited restriction on its admissibility.